 Alexandria is a major education center for all of Central Louisiana.
-It features a number of high schools, colleges & universities and private schools.
+It features a number of high schools, colleges and universities and private schools.
 Described below are some of the major educational facilities in the area.

 Louisiana Christian University (formerly Louisiana College) is a private institution of higher education located in Pineville.
 Affiliated with the Louisiana Baptist Convention, it serves approximately 1,500 students.

 The university was founded on October 3, 1906, and is situated on an 81-acre campus in Pineville.
 The school has twenty-five academic and residential buildings.

 It awards the Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Social Work, and Bachelor of General Studies degrees and offers more than seventy majors, minors and pre-professional programs.

 Its athletic teams participate as a member of the National Collegiate Athletic Association's Division III.
 The Wildcats are a member of the American Southwest Conference (ASC); and formerly competed in the Gulf Coast Athletic Conference (GCAC) of the National Association of Intercollegiate Athletics (NAIA).

 Men's sports include baseball, basketball, cross country, football, golf, soccer and tennis; while women's sports include basketball, cross country, soccer, softball and tennis.

 For more information, visit the website of Louisiana Christian University

 Louisiana State University at Alexandria is a full 4-year university with an enrollment of 5,400 students for the Fall 2024 semester.
 It is located just south of Alexandria.

 In 1974 LSUA was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate degrees.